New Communist Party of Britain

 China calls for the banning of the development and deployment of space weapons systems or missile defence systems and calls for an international convention on the complete prohibition and thorough destruction of nuclear weapons, concluded through negotiations with the participation of all countries.

-These long−standing demands must be projected throughout the peace movement in Britain.
+These long-standing demands must be projected throughout the peace movement in Britain.
 The NCP supports the efforts of the Campaign for Nuclear Disarmament and other peace movements for unilateral British nuclear disarmament.
-We must campaign against any British participation in NMD and for Britain’s adherence to the non−proliferation treaty.
+We must campaign against any British participation in Nuclear Missile Defence and for Britain’s adherence to the non-proliferation treaty.

-One immediate focus must be the demand to scrap the present Trident nuclear missile programme and to fight against the Government’s plan to spend further billions on upgrading and replacing the Trident system.
+One immediate focus must be the demand to scrap the present Trident nuclear missile programme and to fight against the Conservative, Liberal-Democratic coalition (Coalition) government’s plan to spend further billions on upgrading and replacing the Trident system.

 Trident is not an independent British nuclear-weapon-system, but a component of the United States’ global nuclear strategy.
 Its power is awesome, with the capability of bringing total destruction to humanity anywhere and everywhere in the world.

-This relic of imperialism’s Cold War strategy has to go and the money spent on socially useful projects such as health care, eduation, affordable housing and decent state retirement pensions.
+This relic of imperialism’s Cold War strategy has to go and the money spent on socially useful projects such as health care, education, affordable housing and decent state retirement pensions.

 The British Government has for long willingly complied with the wishes of the United States in strategic military planning.
 Throughout the Cold War years the British ruling class embraced US-led Nato and remains willing to waste British lives and money in support of US political, economic and military agendas.